chmini/wetube/README.md

 ### ES6

 #### arrow function

 ```
 const sayHello = () => console.log("hello");
 ```

 #### use babel to convert

 ```
 function sayHello() {
   console.log("hello");
 }
 ```

+## Middleware

+Middleware is something that connected to the end of processing<br>
+It has the power that kill connection

+### Express Middleware

+- Morgan : HTTP request logger middleware for node.js
+- helmet : it helps secure Express app by setting various HTTP headers.
+- body-parser
+- cookie-parser